miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 low priority and satifying the 80/20-rule.
 I now have a private botifython repo cloned from pipulate and it works correctly on the Mac, serving both Jupyter Notebooks and running a FastHTML server.

+## How to Close the Terminal Window in Mac JupyterLab

 Now here's where it gets really weird and heady.
 A lot of people don't like that command-line Terminal window hanging around.
 And you actually can close out of